paulrobertlloyd/paulrobertlloyd-v3/_posts/journal/2007-05-05-travis_fillmore.markdown

 layout: post-entry
 title: Travis Live at The Fillmore, San Francisco
 date: '2007-05-05 16:46:32 +0100'
-excerpt: Last Wednesday night I had the good fortune to see Travis at one of only two live gigs they played in America, after their appearance at the Coachella music festival near LA.
+excerpt: Last Wednesday night I had the good fortune to see Travis at one of only two live gigs they played in America, after their appearance at the Coachella music festival near Los Angeles.
 post_id: 116
 ---
 ![Travis Live at The Fillmore, San Francisco](/assets/2007/05/travis_fillmore.jpg)